anzalks/raspberry_pie_camera_capture/README.md

 # Explicitly use PiCamera, default settings, custom LSL stream name
 rpi-lsl-stream --camera-index pi --stream-name PiCam_Test_Stream

+### Saving to an External USB Drive (Recommended for Performance)

+Saving high-resolution or high-framerate video can be demanding on the Raspberry Pi's microSD card, potentially leading to dropped frames.
+For better performance and reliability, it is highly recommended to save the video output directly to an external USB drive (SSD or fast flash drive) connected to one of the Pi's USB 3.0 ports.

+1.  **Connect and Format the USB Drive:**
+    *   Connect your USB drive to the Raspberry Pi.
+    *   If the drive is not already formatted with a compatible filesystem, you may need to format it. `exFAT` is a good choice for compatibility between Linux, Windows, and macOS. `NTFS` is also usable (tools installed by `setup_pi.sh`).
+Use tools like `gparted` (install with `sudo apt install gparted`) or command-line tools (`mkfs.exfat`, `mkfs.ntfs`) carefully.
+    *   **Example formatting as exFAT (WARNING: Destroys all data on the drive!
+Replace `/dev/sdX1` with the correct partition for your USB drive - check with `lsblk`):**
+        ```bash
+        sudo mkfs.exfat /dev/sdX1
+        ```

+2.  **Create a Mount Point:** Create a directory where the USB drive will be mounted.
+    ```bash
+    sudo mkdir /media/usb_drive
+    # Optional: Change ownership to your user if needed (replace 'pi' with your username)
+    # sudo chown pi:pi /media/usb_drive
+    ```

+3.  **Mount the USB Drive:** Mount the drive's partition to the created mount point.
+You might need to identify the correct partition name (e.g., `/dev/sda1`, `/dev/sdb1`) using `lsblk`.
+    *   **For exFAT:**
+        ```bash
+        # Replace /dev/sdX1 with your drive's partition
+        sudo mount -t exfat /dev/sdX1 /media/usb_drive
+        ```
+    *   **For NTFS:**
+        ```bash
+        # Replace /dev/sdX1 with your drive's partition
+        sudo mount -t ntfs-3g /dev/sdX1 /media/usb_drive
+        ```
+    *   **(Optional) Auto-Mounting:** To automatically mount the drive on boot, you can add an entry to `/etc/fstab`.
+This is recommended for permanent setups.
+Search online for guides on editing `/etc/fstab` for USB drives on Raspberry Pi.

+4.  **Run the Streamer with `--output-path`:** Use the mount point directory as the output path.
+    ```bash
+    # Activate environment first: source .venv/bin/activate
+    rpi-lsl-stream --width 1920 --height 1080 --fps 30 --output-path /media/usb_drive
+    ```
+    The video file (`lsl_capture_...mkv`) will now be saved directly to the USB drive.

+5.  **Unmount When Finished (If not using fstab):** Before physically disconnecting the drive, it's important to unmount it to ensure all data is written.
+    ```bash
+    sudo umount /media/usb_drive
+    ```

+Using a USB drive significantly reduces the chance of dropped frames caused by slow storage write speeds.

 ### Saving Directly to a Network Mount Point (Advanced / Experimental)

 While saving locally (to SD card or preferably USB drive) and uploading afterwards is the most reliable method, it is technically possible to save directly to a network location if you mount it to your Raspberry Pi's local filesystem first. **This method is highly discouraged for FTP due to performance limitations.**